eead-csic-compbio/scripting_linux_shell/session1.md

     osboxes@osboxes:~/scripting/lesson1$

-you will realize that the "~" represents your home directory ("/home/osboxes").
-You can use the "~" symbol as an abbreviation for your home directory.
+you will realize that the `~` symbol represents your home directory (`/home/osboxes`).
+You can use the `~` symbol as an abbreviation for your user-specific home directory.
 For example, to change from any location to your home directory, type:

     cd ~

-Also, you can use the "-" symbol with the `cd` command, to go back to the last previous directory:
+Also, you can use the `-` symbol with the `cd` command, to go back to the last previous directory:

     cd -

 You should be back at `/home/osboxes/scripting/lesson1`.

 Now, let's create a few more directories within the current directory.
-For example, you just started a project and you know that you will need a "data" directory, a "scripts" directory and a "results" directory:
+For example, you just started a project and you know that you will need a `data` directory, a `scripts` directory and a `results` directory:

 ```
 mkdir data